search icon

 You want to recruit people who match your target audience.
 You can do this through social media, online forums, or in-person recruiting.
 Make sure you have signed consent forms from anyone under 18.

-4. Create a Test Outline
+4. Create a test outline

 You need to write a script for your usability testing session.
 This helps you stay on track and understand which problems and functionalities you’re testing.
 Also, ensure the environment is conducive to testing, with minimal distractions.